elasticio/sftp-component/README.md

 ### Delete File
 Action to delete file by provided full file path.
+If the file does not exist, the empty message (`{}`) is returned.
+If the file is removed, the filename of the removed file is returned in the `id` property.

 #### Expected input metadata
 ```json